 The big A-lister cage match on Twitter

-So this afternoon, a fascinating debate happened on Twitter.
+So this afternoon, search a fascinating debate happened on Twitter.
 And the topic?
-Well, Twitter.
+Well, story Twitter.
 Or more specifically, how data and tests about Twitter behaviour are packaged.
 Can we call the use of those stats “science”?
 Dan Zarrella makes a living saying yes.
 Jason Falls begs to differ.
 The results?
 Entertaining for the rest of us.